gstn-caruso/cuis-web/README.md

 ## Getting Started

-1. You'll need to download Cuis Smalltalk, you can follow the [official Cuis Smalltlalk guide](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev#setting-up-cuis-in-your-machine).
+1. You'll need to download Cuis Smalltalk, you can follow the [official Cuis Smalltalk guide](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev#setting-up-cuis-in-your-machine).
 2. Once you have Cuis Smalltalk running you have to drag and drop the [Cuis-Web.pck.st](https://github.com/gstn-caruso/cuis-web/blob/master/Cuis-Web.pck.st) inside Cuis.